AngryCarrot789/FramePFX/README.md

 FramePFX is an open source, non-linear video editor, written in C# using Avalonia for the UI.

+## Remake
+I am currently working on a complete remake (in the remake branch).
+The main differences being a new audio engine, audio driven playback rather than by video, and TimeSpan based positioning rather than by frame.

 # Docs

 Here are some links to the documentation files, if you want to learn more about the frontend and backend